5,000 years of clinical practice. A growing body of modern evidence. Here is what the research says.

 — Dr. Katrina “Kitt” Chojnicki-Hill, DAOM, AP

-AcuMed Clinic is actively pursuing academic research partnerships with Five Branches University and Montreat College — with a federal clinical trial on acupuncture for chronic pain in Medicare beneficiaries planned for 2028.
+AcuMed Clinic is actively pursuing academic research partnerships with Five Branches University — with a federal clinical trial on acupuncture for chronic pain in Medicare beneficiaries planned for 2028.

 AcuMed Clinic opens August 3, 2026 in Sarasota.
 We are pre-scheduling Founding Patients now — covered by BCBS, UHC, and VA Community Care from day one.